 In the early morning hours of July 6, 1892, at the Pump House of the Carnegie Steel Company’s Homestead Works, thousands of workers, their families and supporters, armed with sticks, rocks, and guns rushed to meet two barges coming up the Monongahela River.
 The barges carried 300 Pinkerton guards who had been sent to protect the works during the Homestead Strike and Lockout.
 After a bitter day of conflict that left seven strikers and three Pinkerton men dead and dozens of others wounded, the guards surrendered.
-They were then forced to “run a bloody gauntlet” while being lead to a temporary jail at the Homestead Opera House until they were sent out of town by rail the next morning.
+They were then forced to “run a bloody gauntlet” while being led to a temporary jail at the Homestead Opera House until they were sent out of town by rail the next morning.

-Henry Clay Frick, Andrew Carnegie’s partner, convinced Pennsylvania governor Pattison that Homestead was under “mob rule” and on July 12, 1892 8,000 state militiamen entered Homestead.
-The strike and lock out continued until November when unskilled laborers asked to be released from their strike pledge.
+Henry Clay Frick, Andrew Carnegie’s partner, convinced Pennsylvania governor Pattison that Homestead was under “mob rule” and on July 12, 1892, 8,000 state militiamen entered Homestead.
+The strike and lockout continued until November when unskilled laborers asked to be released from their strike pledge.
 Two days later, the strike ended – the union had been broken.
 The Battle of Homestead signaled the end of union activity in the steel industry until the 1930s.

 The Pump House Today